Skip to main content

 2.4.
 Enable touch bar zoom

 Enable Touch Bar zoom is an advanced function for MacBook Pro with a touch bar, which will zoom in the touch bar content once people place and hold their finger on the touch bar.
+Note that Apple no longer manufacture MacBook devices with a Touch Bar, this will only apply to older models that have this feature.

 1. Tick Enable Touch Bar Zoom